 Secure coding practices must be incorporated into all life cycle stages of an application development process.
 The following minimum set of secure coding practices should be implemented when developing and deploying covered applications:

-- Formalize and document the software development life cycle (SDLC) processes to incorporate major component of a development process:
+- Formalize and document the software development life cycle (SDLC) processes to incorporate a major component of a development process:

-While there is no campus standard or prescriptive model for SDLC methodologies, the resource proprietor and resource custodian should ensure the above major components of a development process are defined in respect to the adopted development methodology, which could be traditional waterfall model, agile or other model.
+While there is no campus standard or prescriptive model for SDLC methodologies, the resource proprietor and resource custodian should ensure the above major components of a development process are defined in respect to the adopted development methodology, which could be traditional waterfall model, agile or other models.

 - Integrate secure coding principles into SDLC components by providing a general description of how the secure coding principles are addressed in Architecture and Design documents.
-If a secure coding principle is not applicable to the project, this should be explicitly documented along with brief explanation.
+If a secure coding principle is not applicable to the project, this should be explicitly documented along with a brief explanation.

 - Development and testing environments should redact all sensitive data or use de-identified data.

-ISP Application Vulnerability Assessment
+ISO Application Vulnerability Assessment

 (The following links are provided for information and planning purposes.
-The requirement to conduct code reviews will become effective July 1, 2014, and will not be included in MSSEI assessments prior that time.)
+The requirement to conduct code reviews will become effective July 1, 2014, and will not be included in MSSEI assessments prior to that time.)